aws-samples/shopfloor-connectivity/docs/targets/aws-sitewise.md

 ---
 ### AssetExternalId
-External id of the asset

-**Type**: String
+Identifies an existing AWS IoT SiteWise asset using its external ID.
+This is an alternative to using the asset's UUID or name.
 The asset's id, name or external id must be specified, not both.
 If all properties for the asset use the property alias then ExternalId must NOT be specified.

+**Type**: String

 ---
 ### AssetId
-ID of the asset
+Identifies an existing AWS IoT SiteWise asset using its ID.
+Either the asset's id, name, or external id must be specified.
+If all properties for the asset use the property alias, then AssetId must NOT be specified.

 **Type**: String

-Either the asset's id, name or external id must be specified.
-If all properties for the asset use the property alias then AssetId must NOT be specified.

 ---
 ### AssetName
-Name of the asset
+Identifies an existing AWS IoT SiteWise asset using its name.
+The asset's id, name OR external id must be specified, not both.
+If all properties for the asset use the property alias, then AssetName must NOT be specified.

 **Type**: String

-The asset's id, name OR external id must be specified, not both.
-If all properties for the asset use the property alias then AssetName must NOT be specified.

 ---
 ### Properties
-Properties to write to the asset
+Defines the list of property configurations that map data to AWS IoT SiteWise asset properties.

 **Type**: List of [AwsSiteWiseAssetPropertyConfiguration](#awssitewiseassetpropertyconfiguration)

-Either property id or alias must be specified, but not both

 ### AwsSiteWiseAssetConfiguration Schema